UTC considers accommodation requests for modifications to attendance policies on an individual, case-by-case basis.

 Students requesting an accommodation for modified attendance should refer to the processes outlined below.

-- Register with the Disability Resource Center (if not already registered).
+- Connect with the Disability Resource Center (if not already connected).

-- Follow instructions on confirmation email to schedule and complete and intake appointment.
+- Follow instructions on confirmation email to schedule and complete and access appointment.

 - Submit documentation to verify current disability, as needed.
 Documentation should ideally include 1) current diagnosis and impact, 2) any relevant history or information about the impact of the disability, and 3) the signature of the qualified professional.
 Additional or updated documentation may be requested.